 Through the Nutrition Access Program, Second Harvest improves access to healthy food and provides education on nutrition.
 This program aims to increase nutritious food through the Fresh Pantry.
-This program, combined with education, empower people to make healthier food choices.
+This program, combined with education, empowers people to make healthier food choices.

 Due to “food deserts,” families struggle to access healthy food.
 According to the Merriam-Webster Dictionary, a food desert is “an area where little fresh produce is available for sale”.
 The first step in healthier food is increasing access.
 The Fresh Pantry Program provides families the ability to choose healthier foods.
 The truck’s design focuses on distributing healthy food.
 You will find fresh produce, canned fruits and vegetables, eggs, milk and healthy proteins at a Fresh Pantry.